 Avatar: Frontiers of Pandora release date

-Scheduled to release at an unannounced date next year, Avatar: Frontiers of Pandora looks primed to drum up some much-needed hype for the Avatar movie 13 years in the making – Avatar 2.
-Unlike this year’s Far Cry 6, however, Ubisoft’s Avatar title won’t be released on PS4 or Xbox One.
-Instead, on a rare commitment to making a truly next-gen experience, Ubisoft has revealed that Avatar: Frontiers of Pandora will launch on PS5, PC, Xbox Series S/X, Stadia and Amazon’s upcoming Luna cloud service.
+Unlike Far Cry 6, however, Ubisoft’s Avatar title won’t be released on PS4 or Xbox One.
+Instead, on a rare commitment to making a truly next-gen experience, Ubisoft has revealed that Avatar: Frontiers of Pandora will launch on PS5, PC, Xbox Series X/S, Stadia, and Amazon’s upcoming Luna cloud service.

 Despite dropping a gorgeous (and genuinely exciting trailer) Ubisoft was tight-lipped about what Frontiers of Pandora will actually involve.
 Still, that isn’t to say that we’re completely in the dark here.
 Put in the shoes of Pandora’s indigenous Na'vi, players will be able to fight for survival while exploring the “never before seen” Western Frontier of Pandora.
 It turns out, players will be able to get a very close look at this new region.
 Despite the eye-catching third-person action showcased in the trailer, Ubisoft states that Frontiers of Pandora will actually be a first-person action-adventure.